-Most of the funds needed to defray village expenses are collected locally.
-Surcharges on rice fields, land taxes (licensing, revenues from public lands, and "contributions by village residents" or head taxes2 constitute the major village resources (see Appendix IV).
-In Cam An, however, officials have had difficulty collecting these revenues, thus creating a deficit in income which has forced the curtailment of allowances to members of the village council.
-In 1960, for example, receipts and expenditures were to have totaled 277,783\$, but only reached 161,000\$ of which 70,000\$ were subventions from the province and two other villages.
+a.
+The Village Budget.
+Most of the funds needed to defray village expenses are locally collected.
+Surcharges on ricefields, land taxes, licensing, revenues from public lands, and "contributions by village residents" or head taxes constitute the major village resources (see Appendix IV).
+In Càm An, however, officials have had difficulty in collecting these revenues thus creating a deficit in income which has forced the curtailment of allowances to members of the village council.
+In 1960, for example, receipts and expenditures were to have totaled VN\$ 277,783, but only reached VN\$ 161,000 of which VN\$ 70,000 were subventions from the province and two other villages.
 The remainder of the income was expected to come from the local residents.
 In fact, these funds were not collected.
-In 1961, the subventions from the province and other villages were not forthcoming, and the village chief estimated fairly early in the year that the total income for F.Y.
-1961 would only amount to 55,000\$, roughly the amount collected from surcharges on public properties and land taxes.
-Therefore, estimated receipts would total less than one-fifth of the projected village expenditures.
+In 1961, the subventions from the province and other villages were not forthcoming and the village chief estimated fairly early in the year that the total income for F.Y.
+1961 would only amount to VN\$ 55,000, roughly the amount collected from surcharges on public properties and land taxes.
+Therefore, estimated receipts would total less than one-fifth of the projected villages expenditures.

-2"Head taxes" are taxes for which an equal rate applies to all village residents.
+"Head taxes" are taxes for which an equal rate applies to all village residents.

 The financial problem of Cam An rests on the inability of the village council to collect contributions from villagers or, conversely, the inability of fishermen to pay the head taxes.
-The "voluntary" yearly contributions were set at 40\$ per adult in 1960 and raised to 60\$ in 1961.
+The "voluntary" yearly contributions were set at VN\$ 40 per adult in 1960 and raised to VN\$ 60 in 1961.
 The head tax was increased to offset the decrease in revenues from outside subventions.

-The village chief argued that the average fisherman had so little money that he was unable to pay taxes;2 therefore, the chief attempted to collect only from the wealthier boat owners, a practice which may not incense the people but which could not be expected to acquire the funds necessary for the management of village affairs.
+The village chief argued that the average fisherman had so little money that he was unable to pay taxes;6 therefore, the chief attempted to collect only from the more wealthy boat owners, a practice which may not incense the people but which could not be expected to acquire the funds necessary for the management of village affairs.

-Tax collection or "voluntary contributions" from villagers in Vietnam has long been a problem.
-In recent years taxes have been levied, but since villagers do not traditionally pay them, they have been largely ignored.
-In traditional Vietnam, the wealthy carried the financial burden, and generally, they also formed the council of notables which governed village affairs.
+Tax collection or "voluntary contributions" from villagers in Viet Nam has long been a problem.
+In recent years taxes have been levied but since villagers do not traditionally pay them, they have been largely ignored.
+In traditional Viet Nam, the wealthy carried the financial burden and, generally, they also formed the council of notables which governed village affairs.
 The notables received no allowance, since they usually held their positions because of their independent means.
 The responsibility of government was not that of the governed, but of those who governed.
-Cam An illustrates the problem of creating a peasantry responsible for its own administration; the village council is reluctant to insist on tax payment for fear of arousing negative sentiments, and the villagers feel no particular concern for problems outside those directly affecting themselves.
+Cám An illustrates the problem of creating a peasantry responsible for its own administration; the village council is reluctant to insist on tax payment for fear of arousing negative sentiments, and the villagers feel no particular concern for problems outside those directly affecting themselves.